TheEmpireBuildersGroup/marketing-site/index.md

 <span class="large-quote">&rdquo;</span>
 </p>
 <p><h3>There is a Middle Ground - Our Nuanced Approach</h3><br><br>
-Every project at The Empire Builders Group has three phases:</p><br>
+Every project at The Empire Builders Group has three phases.
+On average, we're done in twelve weeks and at launch, users experience a 30-40% boost in productivity.
+Oh, and freedom from rainmain spreadsheets.</p><br>
 <div class="columns">
 <div class="third">
 <img src="{{site.baseurl}}/assets/img/consult_process.png" alt="Consult Process" class="img">